HTTP-RPC/Kilo/README.md

 Java 8 or later is required.

 ## WebServiceProxy Class
-The `WebServiceProxy` class serves as a client-side invocation proxy for REST services.
+The `WebServiceProxy` class serves as a client-side invocation proxy for web services.
 Internally, it uses an instance of `HttpURLConnection` to send and receive data.

 Service proxies are initialized via a constructor that takes the following arguments: